 - Keep your headlines short

-- Don’t bait someone with a headline that’s misleading.
-It will cause distrust.
+- Don’t bait someone with a misleading headline

 2. A bland, unengaging welcome email